Birmingham Americans: First half

 The Americans travelled to Florida to face the Jacksonville Sharks, 27,140 Jacksonville fans, and the Sharks' new coach, Charlie Tate.
-Birmingham managed a 15–14 win with a touchdown by Charlie Harraway and action point by quarterback Matthew Reed with 19 seconds remaining in the August 21 game.
+Birmingham managed a 15–14 win with a touchdown by Charley Harraway and action point by quarterback Matthew Reed with 19 seconds remaining in the August 21 game.
 The Americans then went north to face the Chicago Fire on Thursday, August 29, 1974, in their first nationally televised game.
 Birmingham won that match-up 22–8 with 44,732 fans in attendance at Soldier Field.

 A quick turnaround found the Americans back home for a Labor Day game against the Eastern Division-leading Florida Blazers on Monday, September 2, 1974, with 36,529 fans in the stadium.
 A fourth quarter scoring drive kept Birmingham's winning streak intact with a narrow 8–7 win over Florida.
 Another short week found the Americans in action on Saturday, September 7, 1974, at home against the Chicago Fire.
 Weather was again a factor as Hurricane Carmen pushed "torrential rains" into the Birmingham area, drenching the field, the players, and the 54,872 fans in attendance.
 A 34-yard field goal by Earl Sark with less than one minute to go in the game was the difference in Birmingham's 41–40 victory over Chicago.